-I pour the batter into a an 8-inch cake pan.
-Butter or spray the pan beforehand because this cake will stick.
-(To make this a truly gluten free dessert, do not use baking spray as this contains flour).
+Butter or spray an 8-inch cake pan because this cake will stick.
+(To make this a truly gluten free dessert, do not use baking spray, as this contains flour).

-I also line the pan with parchment paper for double insurance that the cake will release.
-I’m not a gambling kind of gal.
+Since I am not a gambling king of gal, I also line the pan with parchment paper for double insurance that the cake will release.

-Any type of cake with this many eggs and no flour requires a gentle cooking in a water bath, otherwise the cake will be dry and rubbery instead of light and moist.
+Any type of cake with this many eggs and no flour requires a gentle cooking in a water bath, otherwise the cake will be dry.

 I place my cake pan in a large 13 x 9 inch pan and fill it half way up with hot water.